Computable Minds

 Not a lot of time ago has been resumed one of my favourite series, Futurama, realized by Matt Groenning, the creator of the Simpson.

 Between the scriptwriters of Futurama are involved several scientist that provides continuously references to the science.
 In this post I'm going to explain the cryptography used in the series for code some alien inscriptions.
-Read the rest of:
+Read more of "The Futurama code: First part"

 visits